SaruMC/.github/CODE_OF_CONDUCT.md

-# Microsoft Open Source Code of Conduct
+# SaruMC Open Source Code of Conduct

 This project has adopted the [SaruGames Open Source Code of Conduct](https://www.saru-games.gg/codeofconduct/).